centralcybersecurity/udesign/readme.txt

     Header Media, Header Background and icons are self illustrated images which includes images in screenshot.

-    All other images are self-shot by Catch Themes and released under same license as theme.
+    All other images are self-shot by Unifiedloop Themes and released under same license as theme.

 * Fonts